ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 why fucking views?
 Because views tend to encapsulate so many parts of the application because many things connect there.
-Then they grow to contain logic, helpers are added to make the logic easier, and in the worse case the most logical part of an entire system.
+Then they grow to contain logic, helpers are added to make the logic easier, and in the worse case the most logical part of the entire system.
 I have not worked on a ruby application that does not have some sort of logic in a view.
 This is why we groan when we think about these things.
 We immediately think to ourselves "need to change this here, that there,